wwarthen/RomWBW/Source/Doc/SystemGuide.md

 ## Floppy Disk Layout

-RomWBVW generally handles floppy disks in the same physical formats as MS-DOS.
+RomWBW generally handles floppy disks in the same physical formats as MS-DOS.
 However, the filesystem will normally be CP/M.  The following table lists the floppy disk formats used by RomWBW.
 In all cases, the sector size is 512 bytes.